ebrightfield/solana-devtools/cli/README.md

+## Solana Devtools CLI

-### Solana SPL Token Faucet CLI
+### SPL Token Faucet CLI

-An easy-to-use CLI for the SPL Token Faucet program, found here:
+The `faucet` subcommand provides a CLI for the SPL Token Faucet program, the source code of which can be found here:

 https://github.com/paul-schaaf/spl-token-faucet

+With this subcommand, you can:

 - Create new faucets
 - Airdrop tokens from faucets.
 - Show human-readable faucet account data.
 - Find a faucet by its mint using `get_program_accounts`.
 - Create new SPL mints prepared for use in a new faucet.
-- Specify RPC url and signer with the same file and argument interface as the official Solana CLI.

-### Example Scripts
+### Example Faucet Scripts
 You can either run:
 ```
 ./example_scripts/full.sh